 I publish op-eds and essays as often as I can on subjects that interest me, in media outlets such as Project Syndicate, Le Monde, Prospect Magazine, the Official Monetary and Financial Institutions Forum (OMFIF), Capital Finance International, and the Norwegian business newspaper Dagens Næringsliv.

 Before studying economics and joining the World Bank, I was a Delegate of the International Committee of the Red Cross (ICRC), to the armed conflicts in Colombia and the Democratic Republic of the Congo.
-My responsibilities at the time included hostage negotiation and other humanitarian diplomacy vis-à-vis armed groups and parties to the conflicts, implementation of humanitarian aid operations, and monitoring of conditions in prisons and unofficial detention sites.
+Activities included hostage negotiation and other humanitarian diplomacy vis-à-vis armed groups and parties to the conflicts, implementation of humanitarian aid operations, and monitoring of conditions in prisons and unofficial detention sites.